bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Some times we have cases that we just have computing power needed, so why we should focus on performance.
-And that's a solid statement as well.
+Other excuse, we hear the comment that we just have all the computing power needed, so why we should focus on performance.
+And that's a solid statement in some cases.

 [C] For example AWS has those epic, huge bare metal servers available for you, and there are companies happy to pay for those.